 Fishing camping and caravan sites: reel them in

-We have hundreds of campsites and parks with fishing on site or nearby around the UK and Ireland.
-For really avid anglers, we've put together a guide to fishing in the UK and Ireland, and there are shoals of sites where the fishing is taken properly seriously, such as:
+We have hundreds of campsites and parks with fishing on site or nearby.
+For really avid anglers, we've put together a guide to fishing in the UK and Ireland, and there are shoals of sites all over where the fishing is taken properly seriously, such as:

 Two lakes for carp, ghost carp (if you can see them), rudd, roach, tench and bream, with the whoppingest catch here weighing in at 26lb.
 And it's only two miles from Skegness if you prefer your fish battered.